 The Language requirement is a proficiency requirement.
 This means that regardless of how many language courses you have taken elsewhere, you need to fulfill the language requirement at Carleton by passing a proficiency test.
 This takes a different form in different languages.
 All transfer students should be taking the online language placement test over the summer, just like new entry-level students.
 If your score is high enough online to justify confirming proficiency you will be required to take a confirmation test during New Student Week.
 If it has been some time since you last studied language and you are a bit rusty, it makes sense to brush up over the summer so that when you arrive on campus you can demonstrate your actual abilities in a language.

-Some of you may also need to take the Carleton math placement test; for this follow the instructions on the placement testing page.
+Some of you may also need to take the Carleton Math placement test; for this follow the instructions on the math placement testing page.